JeannieFallon/lexicon/README.md

 - Supports multiple programming languages
 - Simple, static web UI for interaction
 - USB-based, self-contained environment

-## System Requirements

-Lexicon requires macOS with Apple Silicon (M2+ recommended) for optimal Metal-accelerated inference.
-Internet connection needed for initial setup only.
+- Intended for use on macOS with Apple Silicon (M2+ recommended)

 ## Quick Start

-See documentation for more detailed instructions.
+See [Setup Procedure](#setup-procedure) for more detailed instructions.

-1. Format a USB drive as `exFAT` and name it `LEXICON-USB`.
+1. Using macOS Disk Utility, format a USB drive as `exFAT` and name it `LEXICON-USB`.

 2. Clone this repository onto the USB: